-- Green icon All trunks connected to both the ICPs (MiVoice Businesses and MiVoice Office 250s) and SIP service providers are "up." - Yellow icon Some trunks are down, but at least one trunk connected to an ICP and another connected to a SIP service provider are "up." - Red icon A trunking connection cannot be established between the ICPs and the SIP service providers.
+- Green icon All trunks connected to both the ICPs (MiVoice Business, MiVoice Office 250, MiVoice MX-ONE or MiVoice Office 400s) and SIP service providers are "up." - Yellow icon Some trunks are down, but at least one trunk connected to an ICP and another connected to a SIP service provider are "up." - Red icon A trunking connection cannot be established between the ICPs and the SIP service providers.